My Favorite Soil Mix for Rubber Tree Plants at Home

 Pre-Mixed Soils for Rubber Tree Plants

 You can pot a rubber tree plant in a store-bought cactus or orchid mix, but neither is an ideal choice.
-Cactus potting mix doesn’t offer quite enough nutrients to rubber tree plants, and orchid potting mix generally contains too much bark, which makes it too light and loose to support a tall rubber tree plant.
+Cactus potting mix doesn’t offer enough nutrients to rubber tree plants, and orchid potting mix generally contains too much bark, making it too light and loose to support a tall rubber tree plant.

-Although they aren’t ideal on their own, cactus and orchid potting mixes, work well to help you create a potting mix of your own.
+Although they aren’t ideal on their own, cactus and orchid potting mixes work well to help you create your own potting mix.
 Try mixing one part cactus mix with one part orchid mix and one part peat.

 The vast majority of plants require soil to survive.
 However, not all soil is the same.
 Choosing the proper soil mix is an essential part of keeping your plant happy.